๐Ÿ‘จโ€โš–๏ธCriminal Law

 Why This Matters

-Criminal procedure isn't just a checklist—it's the constitutional architecture that balances the government's power to prosecute crime against the individual's fundamental rights to liberty and due process.
-You're being tested on how each stage serves as a checkpoint where specific constitutional protections apply: Fourth Amendment search and seizure limits, Fifth Amendment self-incrimination protections, Sixth Amendment trial rights, and Eighth Amendment bail and punishment constraints.
+Criminal procedure is the constitutional architecture that balances the government's power to prosecute crime against an individual's fundamental rights to liberty and due process.
+Each stage serves as a checkpoint where specific constitutional protections apply: Fourth Amendment search and seizure limits, Fifth Amendment self-incrimination protections, Sixth Amendment trial rights, and Eighth Amendment bail and punishment constraints.
 Understanding which rights attach at which stage is essential for exam success.

-Think of criminal procedure as a filtering system designed to prevent wrongful convictions while allowing legitimate prosecutions to proceed.
+Think of criminal procedure as a filtering system designed to prevent wrongful convictions while allowing legitimate prosecutions to move forward.
 Each stage asks a different question: Is there enough evidence?
 Are the defendant's rights protected?
 Is the process fair?
-Don't just memorize the order of stages—know what constitutional principle each stage protects and what burden of proof applies at each checkpoint.
+Don't just memorize the order of stages.
+Know what constitutional principle each stage protects and what burden of proof applies at each checkpoint.

 Pre-Charging Stages: Building the Case

 These initial stages focus on evidence gathering and establishing sufficient grounds to formally accuse someone of a crime.
-The key principle here is probable causea reasonable belief, based on articulable facts, that a crime has been committed and the suspect committed it.
+The key principle is probable cause, which means a reasonable belief, based on articulable facts, that a crime has been committed and the suspect committed it.

 Investigation

-• Probable cause must be established before obtaining warrants; warrantless searches require specific exceptions (exigent circumstances, consent, plain view)
+• Probable cause must be established before obtaining warrants; warrantless searches require specific exceptions (exigent circumstances, consent, plain view, search incident to arrest, automobile exception)

 Arrest

-• Miranda rights attach once arrest occurs and interrogation begins; failure to warn can suppress subsequent statements
+• Miranda rights attach once arrest occurs and interrogation begins; failure to give warnings can lead to suppression of subsequent statements (but does not invalidate the arrest itself)

 • Warrantless arrests are permitted in public with probable cause, but home arrests generally require a warrant (Payton v.
 New York)